uhop/stream-csv-enhanced/README.md

                 pipe(parser).pipe(streamer).pipe(filter);
 ```

 `options` contains some important parameters, and should be specified.
 It can contain some technical properties thoroughly documented in [node.js' Stream documentation](http://nodejs.org/api/stream.html).
-Additionally it recognizes following flags:
+Additionally it recognizes following properties:

 * `filter` should be a function.
 By default it allows all events.
   * This function is called in a context of a `Filter` object with one parameter: